metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ## Start Metabase

 Currently, the SDK only works with specific versions of Metabase.

+>Note these are not considered stable.
+Do not use these in production.

 You have the following options:

 ### 1. Running on Docker